Table of Contents

 Suicidal thoughts or acts indicated a culminated loss of interest in life in general.

-These patients have a negative self-reflection and view themselves as useless.
+These patients have negative self-reflection and view themselves as useless.
 They then develop a sense of guilt and low self-esteem.
 This leads to a diminished ability to think and concentrate on various activities.

 General complaints include weight loss due to persistent loss of appetite and interest in feeding.